gisma/link2gi2018/PITCHME.md

 ---

-## Because of an increasing demand
+## Increasing demand

 R is a widely used entry-level scripting language with low access threshold with an increasing number of users.

 Same with spatiotemporal data analysis

-**However** from a straightforward R-User point of view, for companys or university working places without sufficient privileges, for users that ar not familiar with GIS-software or for fast prototyping across software and systems and so forth... **it could be useful**
+**However** from a R-User point of view  without either sufficient privileges or not familiar with GIS-software also for fast prototyping... **it could be useful**

 ---